JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 [Hilmi letter telling him qualifies for shared ownership](/img/hilmisharedownership.pdf) [Letter](/img/lettersenttowolvertonleaseholders.pdf) with Jane Seymour saying that re-housing offers will be withdrawn once CPO procedures start.

+Conclusion:
+In summary, the Acquiring Authority action in making the CPO is oppressive, it has no statutory powers compulsorily to acquire the Objector’s land or to develop a highway as the principal element of the regeneration proposals.
+The Acquiring Authority has also failed to comply with several requirements identified in Circular 06/2004.
+If, contrary to the above, the CPO is confirmed, it is clearly vulnerable to further challenge in the High Court under s.23 of the Acquisition of Land Act 1981, which could result in the CPO being quashed.

+The CPO should therefore be withdrawn forthwith to avoid any further wasted costs.